manasiumn37/CNNergy/README.md

 14. Ifmap_DRAM_MB = Amount of DRAM access in Megabyte from ifmap data per image
 15. Ofmap_DRAM_MB = Amount of DRAM access in Megabyte from ofmap data per image

-For a detail description of our analytical model please read our paper: S. D. Manasi, F. S. Snigdha, and S. S. Sapatnekar, “NeuPart: Using Analytical Models to Drive Energy-Efficient Partitioning of CNN Computations on Cloud-Connected Mobile Clients.” [arxiv link of the paper will be added soon].
+For a detail description of our analytical CNN energy model please read our paper: S. D. Manasi, F. S. Snigdha, and S. S. Sapatnekar, “NeuPart: Using Analytical Models to Drive Energy-Efficient Partitioning of CNN Computations on Cloud-Connected Mobile Clients.” [arxiv link of the paper will be added soon].